omkaracharya/LeetCode/README.md

-# LeetCode
-Leetcode Algorithm Questions
+# Leetcode Solutions
+This repository contains the solutions to the algorithmic problems on Leetcode.
+Most of them are written in `C++14`.